top of page

 • What to expect during recovery

-Remember, you never have to "prove" your gender to us.
-Our job is to support you, not judge you.
 The assessment process helps us communicate your needs to your doctors and can show insurance companies why treatment you seek is medically necessary.
-We follow the latest WPATH Standards of Care in our work.
+We follow the latest WPATH Standards of Care.
 Currently any evaluation process done by a pre-licensed therapist will be for their current therapy clients.
 Their assessment and letter writing is supervised, so that the final letter will have the signature of both the therapist and their supervisor.
 How long a gender health evaluation takes is individualized.
 If you are wanting to learn more you are welcome to book a free, 15 min video appt by filling out the secure contact form.

 What is the difference between an associate or pre-licensed therapist and a licensed therapist?